TRODDEN WEED, 1951 tempera

-Hayden Exhibition Gallery Catalogues (N528.A3), the papers of Catherine Nelson Stratton (MC 526), the records of the MIT Art Committee (AC 66) and the Council for the Arts (AC 230), and other materials pertaining to the arts at MIT are available for use in the MIT Institute Archives and Special Collections, 14N-118.
+Hayden Exhibition Gallery Catalogues (N528.A3), the papers of Catherine N. Stratton (MC 426), the records of the MIT Art Committee (AC 66) and the Office of the Arts (AC 230), and other materials pertaining to the arts at MIT are available for use in the MIT Institute Archives and Special Collections, 14N-118.

 Object of the Month: March 2006